ktorio/ktor-documentation/topics/server-typed-auth.md

 }
 ```

 The factory returns a value.
-Store it and pass it to the routes that need it.
+Store it and pass it to the routes that require it.

 | Factory                             | Artifact                   | Notes                                   |
 |-------------------------------------|----------------------------|-----------------------------------------|